 It is University policy to allow research projects to use the University's mail services for nominal routine correspondence without charge.
 Projects requiring more extensive use of such services including large volume or bulk mailings will be charged directly.

 Indirect cost charges are intended to reimburse the University for the Project's use of University facilities and equipment used in research activities in addition to covering a share of the University's general and administrative costs or overhead.

 The amount of indirect costs charged to projects is based on the University's established indirect cost rate.
 This rate is expressed as a percentage and is applied to salaries, wages, and fringe benefits paid by the project.
-The rate represents the maximum that the University can generally charge federal grants which is 50% of salaries, wages and fringe benefits; the rate applicable to non-federal projects is usually much less.
+The rate represents the maximum that the University can generally charge federal grants which is 51.6% for on campus activities and for 22.2% off campus activities.
 The prospective Project Director shall include indirect costs in grant budget proposals after consultation with the Office of Corporate and Foundation Relations.
 The use of any rate that differs from the approved federal rate shall require the approval of the Office of the Provost unless the RFP states that a different rate applies.

 Certain federal agencies encourage or require cost sharing by the University.
 Cost sharing may be in the form of past or current support of related work by non-federal sources.
 This includes direct contributions or in-kind goods and services from the University, private foundations, or industry.

 Many funded projects require matching resources that are contributed to a sponsored project over and above the support provided by the external sponsor of that project.
 Such resources are required of the Foundation by the sponsor as a condition of the award, to "match" the sponsor's support.
 Funds required might be an arbitrary portion, a fixed amount, or resources from non-University sources pledged in partial support of a project in the form of a Cash Match or In-Kind Match.